giwiro/image-compress-lambda/README.md

 }
 ```

-Finally, you just need to link the cloudfront distribution with the lambda function
+Finally, you just need to link the cloudfront distribution with the lambda function we just created, I suggest you do it
-we just created, I suggest you do it from the lambda panel (it can also be done from
-the cloudfront panel).
+from the lambda panel (it can also be done from the cloudfront panel).
-In the lambda panel, click on `Actions` and `Deploy Lambda@Edge`, after that select
+In the lambda panel, click on `Actions` and `Deploy Lambda@Edge`, after that select the correct cf distribution and event
-the correct cf distribution and event type `origin-response`.
+type `origin-response`.

-pd: Do not forget to create a cloudfront invalidation in order to see the changes.
+PD: Do not forget to create a cloudfront invalidation in order to see the changes.